Yardize logo Yardize

 Frequently asked questions

-What is the size of the land on which the property sits?
+What is the size of the land on which the house sits?

-The property sits on a 740 m² block.
-This provides ample yard space for outdoor activities.
+It sits on a 740 m² block, offering a generous yard for outdoor activities or landscaping.

-The Charnwood centre shopping area is close by and includes fast‑food outlets, a Woolworths supermarket, a Shell service station and a Labor Club branch.
+The Charnwood Centre Shopping Area, just a short walk away, includes fast‑food outlets, a Woolworths, a Shell service station and a Labor Club.

-What parks are within walking distance of the house?
+Which parks are within walking distance of the property?

-The Boslem and Harte Park is about 0.7 km away, and George Simpson Park is roughly 1.3 km from the property, offering nearby green space.
+The Boslem and Harte Park is about 0.7 km away, and George Simpson Park is roughly 1.3 km from the home, both providing green space for recreation.